sarahpmedeiros/course-2017-spr-proj/jguerero_mgarcia7/README.md

 # Transformations

 First, we combined the Farmers' Markets, Corner Markets, and Supermarkets datasets in order to create an overall Food Source dataset.
-In order to do this we needed to standardize the attribute names, as well as get rid of attributes that were unnecessary.
+In order to do this we needed to standardize the attribute names, as well as get rid of attributes that we deemed as unnecessary.

 Second, we had to map the regions in the Obesity Statistics in Massachusetts to neighborhoods in Boston in order to calculate the percentage of people who had a BMI >= 30 per neighborhood.

-Third, we created a new dataset that bro
+Third, we created a new dataset that combines information from all of the datasets to look at the relationships between information that will help us answer our overall project narrative.
+This new dataset includes the population size, average income, total number of food sources and average obesity based on the neighborhood.

 # Required libraries and tools
-The libraries pyshp and shapely will need to be installed before the program can be executed.
+The libraries pyshp, and shapely will need to be installed before the program can be executed.
 They can be installed with these pip commands:
 '''
 pip install pyshp
 pip install shapely